mindrays/blogpost/_posts/2020-05-11-ginger-tea-recipe.md

 comments: true
 title: Ginger Tea Recipe
 ---
-A warm cup of ginger tea makes my day :coffee: !
-I love and cherish a well made tea :relieved:.
+A warm cup of ginger tea makes my day!
+I love and cherish a well made tea.
 My early memory of tasting tea goes back when I was staying with my grandma in high school.
 My granny used to love making tea and my grandpa never used to drink any beverage other than warm cup of milk with cream and sugar.
-I guess I have inherited tea loving genes :jeans: from my Grandma.
+I guess I have inherited tea loving genes from my Grandma.
 It was not until few years that I actually developed my love for it.
-Over the years I have perfected this recipe and this recipe is guaranteed to be a hot ! :boom: :fire: :heart: ....you're welcome :smile:
+Over the years I have perfected this recipe and this recipe is guaranteed to be a hot !....you're welcome

 ## step 1

 First step is to know how much tea you want to make.
 Here I am going to make tea for two.
-You cn use the cup you will be drinking tea in as a measuring cup
+You can use the cup you will be drinking tea in as a measuring cup

 ![]({{ site.baseurl }}/images/ginger-tea-pics/s1.jpg)